Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Structures

 \section{Topological Structures}

-In this section we work out the underlying topological structures.
+In this section we work out the topological structures underlying a topological fermion system.
 We begin with the most general structures and then specialize the setting in several steps.
-We first recall a few basic notions from~\cite{rrev}.
+We first recall a few basic notions from~\cite{rrev} (see also~\cite[Section~1.1]{cfs}).
 Let~$(\H, \F, \rho)$ be a topological fermion system.
 On~$\F$ we consider the topology induced by the operator norm

 The {\em{base space}}~$M$ (often referred to as ``space'' or ``space-time'') is defined as the support of the universal measure, $M := \text{supp}\, \rho$.
 On~$M$ we consider the topology induced by~$\F$.
 For every~$x \in M$ we define the {\em{spin space}}~$S_x$ by~$S_x = x(\H)$; it is a subspace of~$\H$ of dimension at most~${\mathfrak{p+q}}$.
 On~$S_x$ we introduce the {\em{spin scalar product}} $\Sl .|. \Sr_x$ by \beq \Sl \psi | \phi \Sr_x = -\la \psi | x \phi \ra_\H \qquad \text{for all $\psi, \phi \in S_x$}\:; \eeq it is an indefinite inner product of signature~$(q_x, p_x)$ with~$p _x\leq \p$ and~$q_x \leq \q$ (the minus sign in~\eqref{ssp} is needed in order to be consistent with the usual sign conventions for Dirac spinors in Minkowski space; for details see~\cite{rrev}).